alanpham5/connect4/README.md

 displaying the gameboard, and determining if a player has won.

 **ScoreKeeper.cpp/ScoreKeeper.hpp:**
-ScoreKeeper holds the functions that determine if 4 identical pieces have been connected vertically, horizontally,<br/>
+ScoreKeeper holds the functions that determine if 4 identical pieces have been connected <br/>
-or diagonally.
+vertically, horizontally, or diagonally.

 **MonteCarlo.cpp/MonteCarlo.hpp:**